stewartrule/Backbone-Inquiry/README.md

 ### between

-get all users between the age of 5 and 12
+Get all users between the age of 5 and 12

 ```coffeescript
 kids = users.between age: [5, 12]